Athigai Veerattanathar Temple, Tiruvathigai

 Ashta Veeratta Sthalam

-The temples where Lord Shiva is believed to have performed his furious dance of valor are collectively known as the Ashta (Eight) Veeratta Sthalangal.
-All eight of these sacred temples are located in Tamil Nadu.
+The temples where Shiva is believed to have performed his dance of valor are collectively known as the Ashta (Eight) Veeratta Temples.
+All eight of these temples are located in Tamil Nadu.

 More Gallery